Table of Contents

 - Follow these installation instructions.
 When SAS prompts you for a license file, browse to the file you obtained in the previous step.

-SAS is available for use on Research Computing servers: Kure, and Killdevil.
+SAS is available for use on Research Computing servers: Longleaf and Killdevil.
 The following documents provide several options for invoking and running SAS and other high-performance computing software.
 These documents include general instructions common to all applications, and specific instructions for each application.

 - Invoking applications on a Research Computing server from a Microsoft Windows computer